EchoLeague/Echo-League-Rules/RULES.md

 -----

-## VIII.
-Lobbies & In-Game Rules
+## VIII Lobbies & In-Game Rules

 1. All teams must use their official registered team name in the lobby, and only use players listed on their roster or approved stand-ins.
     1. Failure to use team name or pro name (see rule [II.3.2](https://github.com/EchoLeague/Echo-League-Rules/blob/master/RULES.md#ii-player-rules)) can result in forfeit of match.
 2. No coaches or non-caster observers are allowed in the lobby.
     1. Only exception is if an admin is hosting a ticketed lobby for you.
-3. Each team is allowed a maximum of ten minutes of pause time.
+3. Each team is allowed a maximum of ten minutes of pause time per series.
     1. Players are exempt from this rule if they must fix an in-game bug or glitch which is requiring a pause.
 4. Remakes will be done as All Pick games with the same hero selections.
 If you have not completed the draft, the game will be restarted and the picks/bans will be copied exactly to the same point.
 5. Only official lobbies from the tournament’s ticket will be accepted for official results.